satya-arjunan/visocyteold/Plugins/PythonQtPlugin/README.md

     PythonQt_Wrap_Qtgui=ON
     PythonQt_Wrap_Qtuitools=ON

-When configuring this PythonQt plugin for ParaView, CMake will look for the installed PythonQt library and headers.
+When configuring this PythonQt plugin for Visocyte, CMake will look for the installed PythonQt library and headers.
 Set PYTHONQT_LIBRARY to the installed library, and set PYTHONQT_INCLUDE_DIR to the installed header directory that contains PythonQt.h.